Robert Hood

-Robert Hood (born 1965 in Detroit, Michigan) is an American electronic music producer and DJ.
+Robert Hood (born 1965) is an American electronic music producer and DJ.
 He is a founding member of the group Underground Resistance as a 'Minister of Information' with Mad Mike Banks and Jeff Mills.
 He is often considered to be one of the founders of minimal techno.
 In 1994, Hood founded the minimal techno label M-Plant in Detroit.

 Biography

 Underground Resistance

 Hood was a member of Underground Resistance, a techno collective started by Jeff Mills and former Parliament bass player 'Mad' Mike Banks.
 The group embraced militant, revolutionary rhetoric, and only appeared in public dressed in ski masks and black combat suits.

 Solo work and independent label

 In 1992, Hood left Detroit and Underground Resistance with Jeff Mills to create a series of recordings both as H&M and X-103.
 In 1994, Hood founded minimal techno label M-Plant releasing the album Minimal Nation, which is considered the inspiration for the minimal techno genre.